Return to Index

 There are two important things to consider about injected text:

-Square brackets are recommended mostly for Author, Title, Tags, Genre metadata in Memory (and Knowledge, Style tags for Clio and Kayra).
+Square brackets are recommended mostly for Author, Title, Tags, Genre metadata in Memory, and Knowledge or Style tags, either in Memory or Author's note.
 The brackets must be separated from their contents by a space, and everything should be lowercase outside of category titles and proper nouns.

 [ Author: George R.R.
 Martin; Title: A Song of Ice and Fire; Tags: dragons, politics, dynasty; Genre: fantasy ]